isomerpages/moh-upec/_our-work/PEC Data & Analysis/Key Areas of Interest.md

 <p>AED-On-Wheels: Learning from Driver Feedback and public’s perspectives.</p>
 </li>
 <li>
-<p>Evaluation of Save-A-life Initiative.</p>
+<p>Evaluation of Save-A-Life Initiative.</p>
 </li>
 <li>
-<p>Comparative study on quality of CPR by first responder through video assisted
+<p>Comparative study on the quality of CPR by the first responder through
-coaching versus video assisted coaching using real-time feedback with a CPRcard™.</p>
+video-assisted coaching versus video-assisted coaching using real-time feedback with a CPRcard™.</p>
 </li>
 </ol>
 <p></p>